 This is my online coaching client, and good friend Kate

-And after tracking her calories over the course of a year, she lost 42 pounds.
+After tracking her calories over the course of the time we’ve been wokring together, she’s lost 70 pounds.

 And she didn’t have to give up any of her favorite foods.

 She also refused to take off those stupid glasses.